A woman in her twenties sitting on a window sill looking depressed as she looks at the snow on the ground outside.

-Seasonal Affective Disorder Image
+Seasonal Affective Disorder and Eyesight

-But, some experts believe exposure to artificial light actually BLOCKS the benefits of certain vitamins and minerals to your eyes.
-When full-spectrum light enters the eyes, it stimulates the brain and facilitates the absorption of specific nutrients.
-So what else can you do to help prevent and treat SAD?
+However, experts are split on whether phototherapy is actually effective.
+Some believe exposure to artificial light actually BLOCKS the benefits of certain vitamins and minerals to your eyes.
+This is because when full-spectrum light enters the eyes, it stimulates the brain and facilitates the absorption of specific nutrients.

 Vitamin D for Seasonal Affective Disorder

-But, what about getting your sunshine quota during darker months?
+But what about getting your sunshine quota during darker months?
 These times, when SAD is more likely to occur, you need new sources.
 That’s when dietary options and supplements come in.
 You can get vitamin D from egg yolks, cow’s milk, and fortified soy beverages.
 If incorporating these new foods in your diet isn’t possible, try a supplement.
 Find a safe and natural vitamin D supplement to ensure you get the daily required dose.

 Malillumination